iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.ri.crushcovid 2 reviews"/>
 </p>

+> Flawed tracking.
+Please give option to manually add days/locations when there is no tracking history.
+Just checking location history today and there's been no tracking since the 20th.
+App has been running and I had expected that it was working.<br> :date: __2020-09-28 04:03:38__

 > Had this app for a little while.
 Always had me in places that ive never been and hardley ever picked up where i actually was.
 Dont really go to a lot of new places so i tried it but now has been deleted<br> :date: __2020-09-15 14:37:38__